 Where to begin with this Raw Creamy Mushroom Miso Soup, except to start by saying how incredibly good it was!

 The only changes made were adding red pepper flakes & baby bella mushrooms to the mushroom mix, as well as using hemp hearts instead of pine nuts in the soup base.

 I was a bit skeptical at first, but it was delicious and I enjoyed every last drop!

 For me this soup was very filling as is.
-I didn’t need any breads or other grains in addition, although a nice crispy whole grain bread or cracker of sorts would be great to dip capturing the creamy goodness and great flavors of this soup.
+I didn’t need any bread or other grains in addition, although a nice crispy whole grain bread or cracker of sorts would be great to dip capturing the creamy goodness and great flavors of this soup.